alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 For several years, Write The Docs conferences have run a "Welcome Wagon" -- there's a dedicated session for meeting other first-time attendees, tours of the venue, and a bunch of information about how the conference works.
 The [Welcome Wagon for this year's Prague conference][wagon] has lots of advice and suggestions about how to get the most from the conference.

-Although a lot of that page is Prague or Write The Docs-specific, the questions it answered would apply to any conference.
+Although a lot of that page is Prague or Write The Docs-specific, the questions apply to any conference -- you could write answers for your event.

 [wagon]: http://www.writethedocs.org/conf/prague/2018/welcome-wagon/

 ### Publish a glossary of terms

 If they run for a long time, conferences develop fun traditions and in-jokes.
-Consider publishing a glossary of these terms, so somebody who's new doesn't feel confused or left out (here's [an example from DjangoCon Europe 2016][django]).
+That's okay, but consider publishing a glossary of these terms, so somebody who's new doesn't feel confused or left out (here's [an example from DjangoCon Europe 2016][django]).

 [django]: https://2016.djangocon.eu/glossary/

 ### If you're a regular attendee, meet new people

-If you're the person who's attending a conference for the fifth time in a row, take some time to break out of your bubble and meet newcomers.
+If you're the person who's attends the same conference regularly, take some time to break out of your bubble and meet newcomers.
 Here are two approaches I like:

 * Ned Batchelder, [PyCon 2018](https://nedbatchelder.com/blog/201805/pycon_2018.html):